Austrian Football Bundesliga

 First Vienna | 6 | 1930-31 |

-Beside these five Austrian champions, Wiener SC, Sturm Graz, Floridsdorfer AC, Wiener AF (dissolved in 2004), LASK, VÖEST Linz (dissolved in 1997, refounded in 2013), Grazer AK, Wiener AC (dissolved in 1983) and Hakoah Vienna has three or less titles.
+Beside these five Austrian champions, Wiener SC, Sturm Graz, Floridsdorfer AC, Wiener AF (dissolved in 2004), LASK, VÖEST Linz (dissolved in 1997, refounded in 2013), Grazer AK, Wiener AC (dissolved in 1983), Hakoah Vienna and Sturm Graz has three or less titles.

-Notice that teh clubs FC Wacker Innsbruck and SK Admira Wienno longer exist.
+Notice that the clubs FC Wacker Innsbruck and SK Admira Wienno longer exist.

 By Dimitris Basias